ecarlos09/tamagotchi/README.md

 - [ ] Fix naming of custom error subclass
 - [ ] Integrate automatic increments/decrements of hunger/happiness levels based on time passage
 - [ ] Get program to close automatically when user has finished playing
+- [ ] (minor edit) refactoring some functions to remove repeated code

 # To play:
 - Fork and clone this repo